 Not even the national Working Environment and Climate Survey (ARK) is including questions about sexual harassment in their survey.
 Read about the Eight recommendations for lasting change after #MeToo, made by the KIF Committee in 2018.

 The response of other institutions and researchers to this is that if one or more employees report sexual harassment anonymously – such as in an employee survey – it is an excellent opportunity to address harassment in the organization and take steps to improve the working environment.

-The ramifications of not asking employees about harassment – both administrative and academic personnel – may be that harassment cases do not come to light because the threshold for reporting harassment is too high.
+The ramifications of not asking employees about sexual harassment – both administrative and academic personnel – may be that harassment cases do not come to light because the threshold for reporting harassment is too high.